Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Progressive Growing - from to Temporal Compression

 \section{Progressive Growing - from \eightx to \sixteenx Temporal Compression}

-In \reffig{interpolation} we illustrate our method of growing the temporal compression of the \fourx video tokenizer to \eightx temporal compression.
+In Figure 2 of the main paper we illustrate our method of growing the temporal compression of the \fourx video tokenizer to \eightx temporal compression.
 In \reffig{method_supp}, we show the details of our entire method, i.e., growing the base \fourx model to \eightx then ultimately to \sixteenx temporal compression in 3 stages.
 Note that all the parameter weights in the subsequent are initialized from their corresponding parameters in the previous stage.
 The newly added parameters are initialized with random weights.